There are twelve species of venomous snakes in New Mexico. The list includes eleven different rattlesnakes plus the Western Coral Snake.

 Mojave rattlesnakes have highly potent venom.
 They are one of the most dangerous snakes in the United States.

 Their venom is either hemorrhagic/hemotoxic or neurotoxic.
-The type of venom the snake has depends on the area it lives in.
+The type of venom the snake has depends on the area in which it lives.
 Their hemorrhagic venom prevents blood clotting and destroys body tissue.
 On the other hand, their neurotoxic venom is even more dangerous.
 It shuts down the nervous system.
 Victims of neurotoxic venom may become paralyzed.
 Furthermore, they can lose the ability to breathe.
-Source

 Where Do Desert Massasauga Rattlesnakes Live in New Mexico?